-Joe was the first patient at Concord Hospital Center for Urologic Care to undergo a groundbreaking procedure that is helping save prostate cancer patients.
+Joe was the first patient at Concord Hospital Urologic Insitute to undergo a groundbreaking procedure that is helping save prostate cancer patients.

-With more than $100,000 in financial support from Concord Hospital Trust generous donors, the Center for Urologic Care became the first in New Hampshire to begin using the potentially life-saving procedure, called fusion biopsy.
+With more than $100,000 in financial support from Concord Hospital Trust generous donors, the Urologic Institute became the first in New Hampshire to begin using the potentially life-saving procedure, called fusion biopsy.
 The acquisition was a major achievement, because the fusion biopsy technology more accurately diagnoses prostate cancer at an early stage, saving lives and preventing patients from undergoing unnecessary prostate biopsies.

 Dr. William Santis had been monitoring Joe’s low-risk prostate cancer.
 In 2017, Joe’s PSA, or Prostate-specific antigen, levels increased a potential indicator of more serious cancer.
 Previous traditional biopsies found no tumors, but the higher PSA prompted an MRI.
 The images showed Joe’s tumor was in the anterior, or front section, of his prostate, where it could only be detected with the enhanced images provided by the MRI.

 Dr. Santis confirmed the tumor was cancerous by performing a fusion biopsy, which combines still MRI and moving ultrasound images to provide a vivid ‘live’ view of potential tumors, enabling doctors to precisely target biopsies and increasing the rate of finding significant cancers by 30 percent.

 “The fusion biopsy was able to target this anterior location to identify a tumor which was of higher risk,” he said.
 The procedure made the difference for Joe.